“Digital Evidence Closes Cases for Investigators”

-Because of the changing nature of your clients’ relationship with technology, investigations are changing and becoming more complicated.
+Because of the changing nature of your clients’ relationship with technology, cases are changing and becoming more complicated for investigators.
 Sure, evidence is no longer just paper documents, but it’s also no longer just electronic documents and email.
 Today the smoking gun is likely to be found on a cell phone in a mobile app, or a social media site, or a Dropbox account in the cloud.
 What can you do to discover the digital evidence you need and recover it in a cost-effective and timely way to present it to your client?

 This new digital ecology on personal and professional mobile devices is changing the complexion and challenges of investigations in private and government cases.
 “The reason why the cell phone is important is that you are carrying around a personal diary of whom you talk to and often what you talked about”, said Robert Morgester, California Deputy Attorney General.
 Add to that personal diary the photographs and videos you take, the email and text messages you send and receive, and your address book of contacts.
 And what’s more, this personal evidence is electronically date and time stamped and some of it is tagged with your GPS location.